Syllabus - The Business of AI (EWMBA267-11 - Spring 2020)

 Pieter Abbeel is Professor at the Department of Electrical Engineering and Computer Sciences and Director of the Robot Learning Lab at UC Berkeley [2008- ] and Co-Director of the Berkeley AI Research (BAIR) Lab.
 He works in machine learning and robotics.
 In particular his research focuses on making robots learn from people (apprenticeship learning), how to make robots learn through their own trial and error (reinforcement learning), and how to speed up skill acquisition through learning-to-learn (meta-learning).
 His robots have learned advanced helicopter aerobatics, knot-tying, basic assembly, organizing laundry, locomotion, and vision-based robotic manipulation.

 Zsolt Katona is the Cheryl and Christian Valentine Associate Professor of Marketing and has been at Haas since 2008.
 Zsolt has a Phd in Marketing and Computer Science.
 His research focuses on the several topics related to business analytics such complex networks, search advertising, network economics, social media and digital marketing.

-Matthew Stepka is Executive-in-Residence at Haas.
+Matthew Stepka is Executive-in-Residence and Lecturer at Haas.
 He is Managing Partner of Machina Ventures, an investment firm focused on early stage, artificial intelligence and data science enabled companies.
 Previously, Matthew was VP, Special Projects at Google, where he led and incubated strategic initiatives, especially mission-driven projects with high social impact.